Warning: this is somewhat subtle.

 On the right there is a simplified version of the painting “Nu bleu II” by Henri Matisse.
 The original is a medium blue on a light yellow background.
 Here, the background brightness slowly oscillates and passes a point where the luminance of the background equals that of the figure.

-When the brightness of fore- and background is identical, the gestalt is suddenly not well defined, it loses cohesion.
+When the brightness of fore- and background is identical, the gestalt becomes ill-defined, it loses cohesion.
 The exact point of this so-called ‘isoluminance’ or ‘equiluminance’ depends strongly on your visual display unit and on your eyes.

-You can narrow down the effect by clicking on the ‘Interactive’ button and manually adjusting the brightness with the slider.
+You can narrow down the effect by manually adjusting the brightness with the slider.
+Also you can try different background colours – for instance the same hue as the figure.

-I dimly recall the first demonstration of gestalt perception breaking down at isolumiance was by Richard Gregory.
+I dimly recall the first demonstration I saw of gestalt perception breaking down at equilumiance was by Richard Gregory.

-Thanks to Geoff Arden for many inspirations, and namely pointing me to this picture to demonstrate the isoluminance effect.
+Thanks to Geoff Arden for many inspirations, and namely pointing me to this picture to demonstrate the equiluminance effect.